agarwalvinit/scubanaut/README.md

 ###Usage

 Run the following to start up the development server and watch for changes.
+Additional `dist` files (bundle.js, site.css) will be generated upon build.

     webpack --color --watch & webpack-dev-server --inline --content-base ./dist